seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab07-Prepare-and-deploy-Cloud-Adoption-plan-and-customize-it/LabExercise-1.md

 ### Task 3: Create a cloud adoption plan

-To deploy the cloud adoption plan, open the Azure DevOps demo generator.
+To deploy the cloud adoption plan, open the [Azure DevOps demo generator](https://azuredevopsdemogenerator.azurewebsites.net/).
+Please create a free account on it, if you are not having an account.
 This tool deploys the template to your Azure DevOps tenant.
 This tool requires the following steps:

 1. Verify that the Selected Template field is set to Cloud Adoption Plan.
 If it isn't, select Choose template to choose the right template.